getodk/docs/docs/central-upgrade.rst

 Upgrading to Central v2023.2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This is *critical infrastructure upgrade* that updates the version of the included PostgreSQL database from 9.6 (no longer supported) to 14 (stable and supported through 2026).
+The process will require stopping Central in order to make a copy of the database.
+The process is mostly automatic, but please read the following instructions carefully.

+If you are using a custom database (e.g. externally hosted on Azure, AWS, etc.), please follow the upgrade steps for your scenario.
+It will not involve changing your database but it will involve changing the configuration of how Central connects to that database.

 .. warning::
   This upgrade may take more time and disk space than previous updates, as it includes upgrading the PostgreSQL database version.